eu-digital-identity-wallet/eudi-lib-android-iso18013-data-transfer/docs/transfer-manager/eu.europa.ec.eudi.iso18013.transfer/-transfer-event/-redirect/index.md

 [androidJvm]\
 data class [Redirect](index.md)(val redirectUri: [URI](https://developer.android.com/reference/kotlin/java/net/URI.html)) : [TransferEvent](../index.md)

 Redirect event.
-This event is triggered when the requires a redirect.
+This event is triggered when a redirect is needed.
+This event is to be used for implementation for the OpenId4VP protocol.

 ## Constructors